HealthProviders DB is a comprehensive database of healthcare providers, including a complete directory of all Nephrology Registered Nurses.

 Interdisciplinary Collaboration: Nephrology nurses work closely with nephrologists (kidney doctors), dietitians, social workers, and other healthcare professionals to develop and implement care plans.

-Disease Prevention: They also focus on preventing kidney diseases and monitoring patients who are at risk of developing them.
+Disease Prevention: They also focus on preventing kidney disease and monitoring patients at risk of developing it.

 Environment